Research in the Public Interest

 In 2016 she widened her scope to helping cannabis entrepreneurs understand the emerging laws & providing business consulting services to transition to licensed market.

-In 2019 Laura began working with Cannabis Social Equity programs in Oakland, then Sacramento, LA, Mendocino County, and most recently Long Beach, to facilitate the disbursement of financial support from the state directly to cannabis business entrepreneurs.
+In 2019 Laura began working with Cannabis Social Equity programs in Oakland, then Sacramento, Los Angeles and most recently Long Beach, to facilitate the disbursement of financial support from the state directly to cannabis business entrepreneurs.

 In 2020, she began a multi year appointment in the Department of Environmental Science, Policy & Management to support the Berkeley Cannabis Research Center as their Digital Communications Specialist.